Denis-Yeromenko/landing-seo/README.md

-# landing-seo
-This is example of little landing-page
+This is a siple landing-page